brccabral/Python_Pygame_Platformer/README.md

 # Creating a platformer game in Python with Pygame

+This project is a follow along with this video series by "Clear Code".
+I learned a lot from this tutorial and hope they release more in the future.
+The game is easy, but creating new levels is very simple.

 1. Introduction
 - https://www.youtube.com/watch?v=KJpP85tnOKg
 2. Initial setup, level, player, camera, animation